Builds stand-alone TCL/TK executables. No compiler required!

 No license fees

-FreeWrap executables are freely available for 32-bit and 64-bit Linux and Windows operating systems.
+FreeWrap distributions are freely available for Linux and Windows operating systems.
+Each distribution contains both 32-bit and 64-bit versions of freeWrap.
 Instructions and source code for building freeWrap on these platforms are included in the freeWrap source code distribution.
 See the Downloads table to retrieve these packages.

 Included with freeWrap are the tcllib and tklib libraries as well as the Tktable extension.

-TCL-only versions of freeWrap are also available for creating binaries from TCL (non-TK) scripts.
+TCL-only versions of freeWrap for creating binaries from TCL (non-TK) scripts are included in the distributions.

 The resulting program can be distributed to machines that do not have TCL/TK installed.
 The executable will also work on machines that have TCL/TK installed but will use its own TCL/TK "image".
 FreeWrap itself does not need TCL/TK installed to run.